 Next steps

-Once all avenues have been established, explored and exhausted, it is then down to the assessor and any associated professionals to determine if this lack of participation is down to an individual choice to decline, or a lack of capacity to participate.
+Once all avenues have been established, explored and exhausted, it is then down to the assessor and any associated professionals to determine if this lack of participation is down to an individual choice to decline, or a lack of capacity to consent/decline.
 If the former, the individual should be informed of their rights and it should be clarified if any other legislation would be appropriate to refer to and correct processes to follow depending upon the decision.